RohitDhankar/R-Beginners-Online-Virtual-Learning-Session/README.md

 ### Module -1 :-
 [ Duration : @60 Minutes ]

-1. Intro to R , Intro to R Studio , Intro to CRAN - any other introductory exchanges
+1. Intro to R the [R Project for Statistical Analysis](https://www.r-project.org/), Intro to [R Studio](https://www.rstudio.com/) , Intro to CRAN - any other introductory exchanges.

+Download and Install R Studio - Windows
+Download and Install R Studio - Linux

 #
 2. Intro to Basic Data Structures in R - Array , Matrix , DataFrame and Lists .
    How to create an Array a Matrix a DataFrame and Lists .